matanatz/SALD/README.md

 ### Usage
-#### Learning shape space from the D-Faust dataset raw scans

 ##### Data
-The raw scans can be downloaded from http://dfaust.is.tue.mpg.de/downloads.
+The DFaust raw scans can be downloaded from http://dfaust.is.tue.mpg.de/downloads.
 In order to be able to run the training process, the raw scans need to be preprocessed using:

 ```